jehoonchae/jehoonchae.github.io/_pages/about.md

 # News
 ---
-- Attending to ICA2021 virtual confernece.
-(May 2020)
+- Attending to ICA2021 virtual conference (2021 May)

 &nbsp;